Should you teach your dog these seven skills?

 • Have a larger bubble of social connection (meaning they can still feel like they’re hanging out with you even if they’re several yards away)

-Many pet parents prioritize training their dogs to walk on a loose leash so neighborhood excursions are more enjoyable for everyone — no yanking your shoulder out of its socket, no choking your dog’s neck.
+Many pet parents prioritize training their dogs to walk on a loose leash so neighborhood excursions are more enjoyable for everyone.
+No yanking your shoulder out of its socket, no hurting your dog’s neck.

 Reasons you might teach your dog to walk on a loose leash: